OHDSI/Broadsea/README.md

 ### Broadsea Content Page

 To adjust which app links to display on the Broadsea content page ("/"), refer to Section 12 of the .env file.
 Use "show" to display the div or "none" to hide it.

+### Open LDAP

+OpenLDAP is provided for testing purposes, and is not recommended for any production deployment.
+Refer to Section 13 of the .env file to establish user accounts for this LDAP instance.
+A GUI-based LDAP explorer, such as [Apache Directory Studio](https://directory.apache.org/studio/ "Apache Directory Studio") is recommended for managing this instance.

+### Open Shiny Server

+To configure an open-source Shiny Server, refer to Section 14 of the .env file.
+Use the OPEN_SHINY_SERVER_APP_ROOT variable to point to a folder that will host Shiny apps.

+### Posit Connect

+The pattern for using Posit Connect deviates from the rest of Broadsea due to the many configuration options available.
+A sample .gcfg file is included, but you likely will need to make modifications to it.
+See [Posit Connect configuration guide](https://docs.posit.co/connect/admin/appendix/configuration "Posit Connect Configuration") for more information.

 ## Shutdown Broadsea
 You can stop the running Docker containers & remove them (new container instances can be started again later) with this command: